John Vallier: Musical education

-Vallier's mother was Adela Verne, the finest woman pianist of her time and herself a contemporary and even rival of Paderewski, whose teacher Leschetizky was a pupil of Czerny who taught Liszt.
+Vallier's mother was the pianist Adela Verne, the finest woman pianist of her time and herself a contemporary and even rival of Paderewski, whose teacher Leschetizky was a pupil of Czerny who taught Liszt.
 Vallier's aunt and principal teacher was Mathilde Verne, through whose famous piano school in London passed the young Vallier as well as the pianists Solomon and Moura Lympany, and even socialite Lady Elizabeth Bowes-Lyon (later Queen Elizabeth The Queen Mother).
 Mathilde Verne was herself the finest pupil of Clara Schumann, from whom she inherited a direct insight into her husband Robert Schumann's music and their friends and colleagues Mendelssohn, Chopin and Brahms.
 Vallier's father was Jean Vallier, a distinguished operatic Bass.
 Vallier was immersed from his first years in the purest traditions of piano playing embellished with authenticity of interpretation.

 Vallier gave his first solo concert at the age of eight, and was something of a child prodigy giving recitals in the South of France.
 He was heard by Moritz Rosenthal (Liszt's pupil) whom he much impressed.
-However his Aunt wisely held back developing the young talent too early.
+However his Aunt held back developing the young talent too early.
 Vallier was sent to study in Vienna for three years with Walter Kerschbaumer, a pupil of Busoni.
 Alfred Cortot proclaimed him a brilliant musician; later he worked with Edwin Fischer.

 Early career

 He returned from Vienna in 1939 and was about to embark on a tour of the US but the War intervened.
-Unlike many of his contemporaries, and much to the chagrin of his parents and aunt, Vallier served directly in the war years and was a crack shot with a rifle.
-He was demobilised with the rank of captain.
+Much to the chagrin of his parents and aunt, Vallier served directly in the war years and was a crack shot with a rifle.
+He was demobilised with the rank of Captain.

 He resumed his performing career and concertized extensively.
 There were some notable recitals in London and the UK and some in Europe.
-With his mother on the BBC he gave the first televised performance of Mozart’s Piano Concerto for Two Pianos, and the first performance in the UK of Dohnányi’s Second Piano Concerto with the Liverpool Philharmonic Orchestra.
+With his mother on the BBC he gave the first televised performance of Mozart's Piano Concerto for Two Pianos, and the first performance in the UK of Dohnányi’s Second Piano Concerto with the Liverpool Philharmonic Orchestra.
 He was one of the last who would improvise the cadenza to a concerto, particularly Beethoven, and, as an encore, would invite the name of a composer and tune from the audience and then improvise a piece in the style of the composer suggested.
 He also undertook valuable educational work in bringing classical music to children in parts of the country where live performances were rare in the 1940s and early 1950s at schools for the WEA.
 His amiable personality helped immeasurably in this task.
 However his career did not take off in the way his pre-war years had predicted.